JR7R/vybrokor/README.md

 # vybrokor
 Open mechanical documentation for an environmentally safer motorcycle fuel tank cleaning system by MotoKor.

+this is the initial documentation release and that CAD files will come after prototype validation.
 # Vybrokor

 **Vybrokor** is an open mechanical system developed to provide a cleaner, more environmentally responsible way to clean the inside of motorcycle fuel tanks.